Bepoiaa1-GIT/YouTube-Download-Manager/README.md

 # YouTube-Download-Manager for Linux distros
-Make sure your Linux distro can handle apt
+Make sure you're running this shell with 'sh'